jyutzler/Bridge-Systems/system.md

 	  * Raises to 6 with at least AJ or KQ
 	  * Passes otherwise

-### Serious 3NT
+### Forcing 3NT
-Once agreement in a major suit has been reached, a bid of 3NT is "serious" slam try and shows significant extras.
-Responder is expected to cue bid first-round controls.
+Once agreement in a major suit has been reached, a bid of 3NT is a slam try that asks responder to cue bid first-round controls.

-A voluntary cue bid at the 4-level that skips 3NT is not serious, but a mild slam try.
+A voluntary cue bid at the 4-level that skips 3NT is also a slam try.
+The two bids say nothing specific about hand strength but are more tactical in nature.
+For example, the player that will be declarer may choose to bid 3NT so as to not reveal any unnecessary information about the closed hand.

 ## Defensive Bidding
 ### Suit Overcalls